Asbestos Lung Cancer

 - Large cell carcinoma

 Small cell lung cancer makes up 10 to 15% of lung cancer diagnoses.[4]
 These types of cancer spread more quickly and aggressively.
 Small cell cancer five-year survival rates are lower than non-small cell lung cancer.
-In the early stages, survival rates are between 20 and 30% and only 2% or less for later stages.
+In the early stages, survival rates are between 20 and 30%, and only 2% or less for later stages.

 The rarest lung cancer type, accounting for less than 5% of cases, is a lung carcinoid tumor.[4]
 This cancer grows slowly and does not spread like other types of lung cancer.
 This slow growth creates higher survival rates, 93% for early-stage cases and 57% for later stages.

-As with any cancer type or stage, it is important to recognize several components go into five-year survival rates.
+As with any cancer type or stage, it is important to recognize several components that go into five-year survival rates.
 It is best to speak with your care team to get a personalized assessment based on your specific disease characteristics.

 Lung Cancer Symptoms